 As for handling, advancing the throttles brought us up on plane in 7.1 seconds.
 We reached 20 mph in 9.4 seconds and 30 mph in 18.7 seconds.

 We had calm conditions during our test day, so we can't comment on how she handles in heavy seas, but we did notice she had the maneuverability and responsiveness of a much smaller yacht.
 She’s quite responsive to the helm while still having the typical IPS characteristic of wide arcing turns.
 With the speed brought down, the turning radius of pods increases, and accordingly the 460 will make tighter turns.
 Regardless, she still only rolls roughly 10 degrees into the turns, keeping everything comfortable throughout.

 When it came time to return to the dock, the IPS joystick system made short work of the tight confines, and we were easily able to maneuver back into place with little fanfare.
 Clearly, anyone will feel comfortable operating the system; the ease of maneuverability will make it easier to transition up from a smaller boat.

-With this new 460 Fly, the improvements in design in nearly all areas of the yacht signals that Prestige is serious about competing not only in the world market, but in the demanding and highly critical North American market as well.
-Each area where improvements were made were a direct result of listening to its customers and delivering on its promise to bring the best it can at the best price possible.
+With this new 460 Fly, the improvements in design in nearly all areas of the yacht signals that Prestige is serious about competing not only in the world market but in the demanding and highly critical North American market as well.
+Each area where improvements were made directly resulted from listening to its customers and delivering on its promise to bring the best it can at the best price possible.
 In our opinion, it’s mission accomplished.